She looked at me with pain in her eyes. “But I always told you that you are beautiful. How could you think anything else?”

 It Wasn’t What She Said To Me

 She did not understand.
 It wasn’t what she said to me.
-It was what she said to herself.
+No, it was what she said to herself.